hisplan/wdl-boilerplate/README.md

 You should also change the file names as well (e.g. `HelloWorld.wdl` to `CellHashing.wdl`)

-Renaming will be a tedious thing to do, so you can try the auto-rename tool (experimental):
+Renaming will be a tedious thing to do, so you can try out the auto-rename tool (experimental):

 ```bash
 ./init.sh -n CellHashing